TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Introduction

-In this paper, we provide the very first (almost) exact solutions to \CTVM{}.
-To tackle the above challenges, we develop two innovative techniques: 1) Reduce the number of samples as much as possible so that the SP can be solved in a very short time.
+In this paper, we provide the first (almost) exact solutions for \CTVM{} with an approximation ratio of $(1 - \epsilon)$.
+To tackle the above challenges, we develop two innovative techniques: 1) Reduce the number of samples as much as possible so that the stochastic programming can be solved in a short time.
 This requires us to tightly bound the number of samples needed to generate a candidate solution.
 2) Develop novel computational method to assess the solution quality with just enough samples, where the quality requirement is given a priori.
-These results break the tradition and cross the barriers in stochastic programming theory where solving SP on large-scale networks had been thought impractical.
-Our contributions are summarized as follows: \begin{itemize} \item Design an (almost) exact solution to \CTVM{} using two-stage stochastic programming (T-EXACT) which utilizes the sample average approximation method to reduce the number of realizations.
-Using T-EXACT, we illustrate that traditional stochastic programming techniques badly suffer the scalability issue. \item Develop a scalable and exact algorithm to \CTVM{} with an approximation ratio of $(1 - \epsilon)$: The Tiny Integer Program with Theoretically OPtimal results (\ISSA{}).
-Being able to obtain the near exact solution, \ISSA{} is used as a benchmark to evaluate the absolute performance of existing solutions in billion-scale OSNs. \item Conduct extensive experiments confirming that the theoretical performance of \ISSA{} is attained in practice.
-That said, it is feasible to compute 98\% optimal solutions to \CTVM{} on billion-scale OSNs in under three hours.
-The experiments further confirm that our sampling reductions are significant in practice -- with reductions by a factor of $10^3$ on average. \end{itemize}
+These results cross the barriers in stochastic programming theory where solving stochastic programming on large-scale networks had been thought impractical.
+Our contributions are summarized as follows: \begin{itemize} \item Design two exact solutions, namely T-EXACT and E-EXACT, to \CTVM{} using two-stage stochastic programming which utilizes the sample average approximation method to reduce the number of realizations.
+Using T-EXACT and E-EXACT, we illustrate that traditional stochastic programming techniques badly suffer the scalability issue. \item Develop an (almost) optimal algorithm to \CTVM{} with a performance ratio of $(1 - \epsilon)$: The Tiny Integer Program with Theoretically OPtimal results (\ISSA{}).
+Being able to obtain the optimal solution, \ISSA{} is used as a benchmark to evaluate the absolute performance of existing solutions in billion-scale OSNs. \item Conduct extensive experiments confirming that the theoretical performance of \ISSA{} is attained in practice.
+Our experiments show that it is feasible to compute 98\% optimal solutions to \CTVM{} on billion-scale OSNs.
+These experiments confirm that our sampling reductions are significant in practice, by a factor of $10^3$ on average. \end{itemize}